saattrupdan/saattrupdan.github.io/_posts/2020-04-05-quantile-regression-forests.md

 Let's take a step back and remind ourselves how vanilla random forests work.
 Random forests are simply a collection of so-called decision trees, where we train each decision tree on a bootstrapped resample of the training data set.
-A decision tree is basically just a flow chat diagram.
+A decision tree is basically just a flow chart diagram.
 Here's an example of one:

 ![A small flow chart diagram, aka a decision tree, to model how cold it will be tomorrow.
 The leaves each contain a single value.](/img/qrf-decision-tree.jpg)

-I won't go into the construction algorithm of decision trees here, as that algorithm is exactly the same in the quantile case; see e.g. Section 9.2 in [Elements of Statistical Learning](https://web.stanford.edu/~hastie/Papers/ESLII.pdf).
+I won't go into the construction algorithm of decision trees here, as there's nothing new in the quantile case here; see e.g. Section 9.2 in [Elements of Statistical Learning](https://web.stanford.edu/~hastie/Papers/ESLII.pdf) for more information.
 The rough idea is that we choose the feature and threshold that best separates the target values of the data.
 From such a tree, we can now easily figure out which leaf a given input belongs to, by simply answering the yes/no questions all the way down.
 Super simple.

 A _quantile_ decision tree is different when we focus on what happens after having found the correct leaf.